3dengineeringsystems/3dengineeringsystems-3dengineeringsystems.github.io/README.md

-## JJ Uribe's data science and ML portfolio project
+## JJ Uribe's Data Science and Machine Learning Personal Project Portfolio.

 Based on a Minimal Jekyll theme for GitHub Pages [1].